 This is a family-friendly fundraising event and a community galvanizer that celebrates the good life.
 The three-foot “race” will begin on the Fair’s sports field on Saturday and Sunday on Harriet Island in St. Paul, Minn.
 No hills, no stairs and no exertion - simply a fun and no sweat way to support the Irish Fair of Minnesota.

 Participants will receive a t-shirt, beverage and snack.
-Announcements and information will be added soon; check back for more details!
+Purchase tickets.

 Rules of Entry

-The Best Men's Legs in a Kilt Contest is open to men of all age.
+The Best Legs in a Kilt Contest is open to men of all ages.